jeftegoes/EnglishStudyAndContent/README.md

   - **What** do you do on Sundays?
     - Tell us what you do on Sundays?

-# 24. Present and Past continuous

-- The present continuous and past continuous tenses (also called present progressive and past progressive) are used when we are describing actions that continue for a period of time in the present or in the past.
-  - **Subject** + **present/past tense of the verb to be** + **main verb in the present participle**.

-## 24.1.
-Past continuous (ING) / Past progressive

-- The past continuous is used for **a continuous action in the past**.
-- Examples:
-  - They were always arguing.
-  - Everyone was shouting.
-  - I was leaving work.
-  - They were studying right.
-  - I was working.
-  - Why were you wearing a hat?
-  - What were you doing?
-  - Was she studyng?
-  - They were not watching TV.
-  - Was it raining?
-    - Yes, it was / No, It wasn't.
-  - What were you doing yesterday?
-    - I was watching tv.
-  - We were studying.
-  - This morning, i wasn't home.
-    - I was swimming at the club.
-  - Last night, they were cooking for their kids.

-### 24.1.1.
-Negative

-- I wasn't talking to you.
-- They weren't paying attention to the class.
-- Were you playing soccer with your friends.
-- Was she sleeping at the couch?
-- Weren't you driving without a seat belt?
-- Wasn't she working at the same company as you?

-## 24.2.
-Present continuous (ING) / Present progressive

-- The present continuous tense is used to describe an action **that is happening at the moment of speaking**.
-- Examples:
-  - I am leaving work.
-  - They are studying right now.
-  - I am working now.
-  - Why are you wearing a hat?
-  - What are you doing?
-  - Is she studyng now?
-  - They're not watching TV.
-  - Is it raining?
-    - Yes, it is / No, It isn't.

 # 25. Irregular verbs

 | Past  | Base form |